Total Complaints

 BMW 228I · model year

-9 NHTSA complaints, 2 crash reports, and 4 active recalls for this specific cohort.
+9 NHTSA complaints, 2 crash reports, and 4 recall campaigns listed for this cohort.
+A VIN lookup is required to determine whether a specific vehicle has an unrepaired recall.

 NHTSA overall rating